elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_snapshot_repository.md

 ### Optional

 - **azure** (Block List, Max: 1) Support for using Azure Blob storage as a repository for Snapshot/Restore.
 See: https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-azure.html (see [below for nested schema](#nestedblock--azure))
 - **elasticsearch_connection** (Block List, Max: 1) Used to establish connection to Elasticsearch server.
-Overrides environment variables if present (see [below for nested schema](#nestedblock--elasticsearch_connection))
+Overrides environment variables if present. (see [below for nested schema](#nestedblock--elasticsearch_connection))
-- **fs** (Block List, Max: 1) Shared file system repository.
-Repositories of this type use a shared file system to store snapshots.
-This file system must accessible to all master and data nodes in the cluster. (see [below for nested schema](#nestedblock--fs))
+- **fs** (Block List, Max: 1) Shared filesystem repository.
+Repositories of this type use a shared filesystem to store snapshots.
+This filesystem must be accessible to all master and data nodes in the cluster. (see [below for nested schema](#nestedblock--fs))
 - **gcs** (Block List, Max: 1) Support for using the Google Cloud Storage service as a repository for Snapshot/Restore.
 See: https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs.html (see [below for nested schema](#nestedblock--gcs))
 - **hdfs** (Block List, Max: 1) Support for using HDFS File System as a repository for Snapshot/Restore.
 See: https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-hdfs.html (see [below for nested schema](#nestedblock--hdfs))
 - **id** (String) The ID of this resource.